 Get the Picture?

 A television or a projector will do.
 An actual TV is generally easier to place and connect to the other components.
-However, projectors create a quality picture, but you'll most likely have to darken the room, and choose a projector with sufficient brightness to create a watchable image.
+However, projectors create a quality picture – although you may have to darken the room.
+Be sure to choose a projector with sufficient brightness to create a watchable image.
 Using the right screen is important as well.
 For more information on choosing the right size and type of screen for your home, visit the buying guide at Dolby.com.

 Big sound does not require big speakers.
-It does, however, require 5.1 surround-sound.
-Use several audio channels to get a more dynamic sound.
-Action movies are the best example of the advantage of 5.1 over stereo.
-If you've ever heard sounds from, say, a car-chase scene coming from different directions (much as they would in the real world).
-You can opt for 7.1 surround, but for nearly all home theaters, the quality of 5.1 sound is absolutely adequate.
+It does, however, require surround-sound, which uses several audio channels to create a more dynamic sound.
+Action movies are the best example of the advantage of 5.1 over stereo – if you’ve ever heard sounds from, say, a car-chase scene coming from different directions (much as they would in the real world).
+You can opt for 7.1 surround, but for nearly all home theaters, the quality of 5.1 sound is likely adequate.

 Though the television (or projected image) is the focal point of this setup, central command happens at the receiver.
 In an ideal world, the television would have only two cables attached to it: the power cable and a single input coming from the receiver.
 All your components (we’ll get to those later) should send both the audio and visual signal to the receiver.
 In this way, you get the best possible audio and visual quality for each component, and you won’t have to fiddle with as many remotes.

-Whenever possible (and nowadays it's nearly always possible) use an HDMI connection.
+Whenever possible (and nowadays it’s nearly always possible) use an HDMI connection.
 HDMI cables carry both the audio and visual signal, and this simplifies things.
-If HDMI isn't an option, use the best connection available.
-In order from best to worst, this looks like:
+If HDMI isn’t an option, use the best connection available.
+Ranked in order from best to worst, this looks like:

 - Optical sound